-When we say people are “acting like sheep,” it’s not really a compliment.
-Sheep don’t think for themselves: they are herd animals who just follow each other without asking questions.
-Since they aren’t smart, though, somebody has to tell them which way to walk.
-So we’re loving this video shared by our fan John O. Filmed from an airplane high above, it shows a giant herd of sheep streaming across the grass, making wild flowing shapes almost like water.
-You can see tiny sheepdogs (maybe border collies?) running around the group to chase them.
+Sheep are herd animals who follow each other without asking questions, so somebody has to tell them which way to walk.
+So we’re loving this video filmed from an airplane high above, showing a giant herd of sheep streaming across the grass and making wild flowing shapes almost like water.
+You can see tiny sheepdogs running around the group to chase them.
 How many sheep do you guess there are?
 That’s a lot of legs, a lot of baahs, and a lot of future sweaters.

 Wee ones: Sheep are white.
 Try to find 4 white things in your room!